arkency/posts/posts/2022-11-03-test-which-reminded-me-why-i-dont-really-like-rspec.md

 - Tests should be verbose about their subject, not about the plumbing around.
 - I don't get what the test is about, it's unreadable because of the nested `it` in `context`

-   — _hey, but we have IDEs which can fold the blocks of code_
+   — _hey, but we have IDEs which can fold the blocks of code..._

    — _Cool, but not here on Slack, nor on GitHub where you usually make your code reviews.
 I simply don't want to jump around the file to see what's the input to a service call._